-Free tutoring is available in the library.
-Additional help is also available through the learning resource center and through Student Support Services.
+Free tutoring is available in JDB 300.
+Additional help is also available through tutoring centers of the other HCC campuses and through Student Support Services.
 Students can get free assistance, 24 hours a day, 7 days a week, in Math, English and other subjects, at www.hccs.askonline.net.
 Typically, posted questions are answered by an HCC tutor or faculty within 24 hours (usually under 6 hours).
 There are also several online math resources that you can find with an internet search.
 You may also find information on the Learning Web site accessible through your specific HCCS campus website.